wp-plugins/pareto-security/readme.txt

 * Using a form of heuristic rules and blacklists, processes and checks all user inputs, the REQUEST_URI, QUERY_STRING, _GET, _POST, _COOKIE and browser user-agents to detect known security threats.
 * Pareto Security is 100% free
 * Prevents uploading of backdoors
+* Locks down server error and information messages that can be used to assist attackers
 * Scans inputs from content submitted by visitors in comments and posts.
 * Block known bad crawlers.
 * Checks against malicious Request Types
 * Pareto Security is multi-site ready
+* Works silently in the background blocking attacks

 == Installation ==